projnanda/projnanda/upgrade_or_switch.md

 ---

-*© 2025 Project NANDA.
+*Â© 2025 Project NANDA.
 This work is licensed under the MIT License.*